pjueon/JetsonGPIO/README.md

 # Using the library from a docker container
 The following describes how to use the JetsonGPIO library from a docker container.

+## Get the docker image
+You can get the pre-built docker image from [pjueon/jetson-gpio](https://hub.docker.com/repository/docker/pjueon/jetson-gpio/).

-## Building a docker image
+## Building docker image (optional)
-`docker/Dockerfile` is a sample Dockerfile for the library.
+You can also build the docker image from the source. `docker/Dockerfile` is the Dockerfile for the library.
 The following command will build a docker image named `testimg` from it.

 ```shell
 sudo docker image build -f docker/Dockerfile -t testimg .